-The transition to a regulated recreational marijuana market in the State of Washington took a big step in 2014 as state licensed producers, processors and retailers began operation in many cities and counties around the state.
+The transition to a regulated recreational marijuana market in Washington State took a big step in 2014 as state-licensed producers, processors and retailers began operation in many cities and counties around the state.
 Many jurisdictions enacted moratoriums while they discussed the issues, and many jurisdictions have taken steps to opt out of the state-licensed system.
 Litigation will continue while these issues are sorted out.
 This major shift in how marijuana is legally and socially accepted has not been easy for many jurisdictions.

-To help, MRSC has put together a comprehensive guide for local governments on how to implement recreational marijuana on the municipal level.
+To help, MRSC has put together a comprehensive guide for local governments on how to implement recreational marijuana at the municipal level.
 In the following webpages, you will find basic information about implementation, regulatory documents, sample ordinances, and more.
 Using this information we hope that your municipality can develop the right set of policies for your community.